streamdataio/tiad2016-workshop-IoTStreaming/README.md

 # tiad2016-workshop-IoTStreaming

 A simple demo that displays the state of IoT devices on a basic interface updating in real-time.
+This package will be used during the IoT Streaming Workshop @ TIAD 2016.

 Follow these steps to make it work: